leeola/docs/contents/guides/groups-overview/index.md

 ## Group Permissions

-Group permissions are quite extensive and configurable.
-So configurable, that we can't go over every single setting.
-What we will go over, is how it is all structured and what each group means.
+Permissions are quite an extensive topic.
+In this guide we will focus on generally explaining Roles, Permissions, and how to assign them to users.

 ### Roles